children holding hands

 Indigenous-based programs

-Funds will also go to add an Indigenous based program at Newton Community Hall.
-This will be operated by Fraser Region Aboriginal Friendship Centre Association.
+Funds went to an Indigenous based program at Newton Community Hall.
+This is operated by Fraser Region Aboriginal Friendship Centre Association.

 Child Care Policy and Planning Review